sebarmeli/JAIL/README.md

 * `callback`    : function that will be called after all the images are loaded - Default: ""
 * `callbackAfterEachImage`    : function that will be called after each image is loaded - Default: ""
 * `placeholder` : location of an image (such a loader) you want to display while waiting for the images to be loaded - Default: ""
-* 'offset'      : an offset of "500" would cause any images that are less than 500px below the bottom of the window or 500px above the top of the window to load. - Default: 0
+* `offset`      : an offset of "500" would cause any images that are less than 500px below the bottom of the window or 500px above the top of the window to load. - Default: 0
-* 'loadHiddenImages' : boolean to load hidden images - Default: false (so hidden images are not loaded)
+* `loadHiddenImages` : boolean to load hidden images - Default: false (so hidden images are not loaded)

-## More Examples
+## Examples

 Here are some examples in order to have a better understanding of how the plugin works